 The test signal synthesizer has to produce CW signals for different frequencies; start/stop frequency and frequency step are under operator control.
-Measurement is performed for transit power level response, downlink gain response and end-to end response.
-Satellite frequency response is then computed correcting the end-to-end response for the uplink and downlink chains responses.
+From end-to-end response, and from the uplink and downlink response, the payload response can be derived.
 SA measurements of satellite signal are delayed by the round trip transmit time with respect to the transmit frequency step timing.